Agriculture in California: Pear

 UCR provides integrated pest management best practices through UCANR.
 Pear Psylla is one of the most serious of these pests, both due to its speed of insecticide resistance evolution and because it vectors the pear decline phytoplasma.
 The Asian pears P. serotina and P. ussuriensis have been widely used as rootstocks but are not being used in new plantings because their severe vulnerability to the decline phytoplasma.
 The California Pear Sawfly (Pristiphora abbreviata, not to be confused with the Pear Slug Caliroa cerasi) is a minor pest here and usually easily controlled.
 UC IPM recommends Entrust and Success (two Spinosad formulations).

+Integrated pest management (IPM) has a long history of successful use in this crop.

+Persimmon

+California produces 10000 ST of Fuyu persimmons a year.
+Most persimmons produced in California are seedless.
+California and Florida account for most commercial persimmon production in the United States.
+Most persimmon orchards in the US are small scale (70% less than 1 acre and 90% less than 5 acre).

 Pistachios

+Total pistachio acreage increased from 106,000 to 554,000 acres between 2002 and 2022 as the hardy trees can thrive with moderately salty water and soil, which is widespread in parts of the Central Valley.

 Ferrisia gilli is an economically significant pest of pistachio here.
 F. gilli was formerly known as a California population of F. virgata, only being studied sufficiently to recognize that it is distinguishable from F. virgata due to its severe impact on pistachio and almond in this state.
 Jackrabbits, cottontails, and brush rabbits mostly damage pistachio trees when other food sources run out in winter or early spring.
 UC IPM recommends fencing, tree guards, baiting, shooting, repellents, and trapping.